 What a remarkable man.
 What a great talent.
-As Martin Amis once said, he was "the nearest America has to a national writer."
+As Martin Amis once said, he is “the nearest America has to a national writer.”

 He was a master of characterization and dialogue who understood that the two things were connected — that books were boring if everyone in them talked the same way.
 He gave you just enough detail to set a scene or sketch a character, and let your imagination do the rest.
 And you could tell from how he wrote that he really listened to people.